rodmor59/node-express-user-auth-microservice/README.md

 * Signup.
 * Signin (Login).
 * Get user data.
+* Edit user data.

 ### User data

-* Passwords saved in users' documents are hash encrypted.
+* Passwords are hash encrypted prior to saving user data.
 * User documents register the number of failed login attempts, when a threshold is reached the user changed status to locked.
 * The API records the following dates for user documents: date of creation, date of last user data update, last access date, and last successful login date.